Leon Aarons

-Leon Aarons is an Australian pharmacist who researches and teaches in the areas of pharmacodynamics and pharmacokinetics.
+Leon Aarons is an Australian chemist who researches and teaches in the areas of pharmacodynamics and pharmacokinetics.
 He lives in the United Kingdom and from 1976 has been a professor of pharmacometrics at the University of Manchester.
 In the interest of promoting the effective development of drugs, the main focus of his work is optimizing pharmacological models, the design of clinical studies, and data analysis and interpretation in the field of population pharmacokinetics.
 From 1985 to 2010 Aarons was an editor emeritus of the Journal of Pharmacokinetics and Pharmacodynamics and is a former executive editor of the British Journal of Clinical Pharmacology.

 Contribution to pharmacology

 Data modelling

 Much of Aarons' work focuses on building an understanding of how the effects of drugs or toxic agents are managed in humans.
 In 2009 he co-authored a paper that aimed to explore an approach to the modelling of effects on people by drugs and toxic agents "based on the underlying physiology and pathology of the biological processes,...[ and to review]...the current status of pharmacodynamic and pharmacokinetic modelling, and outline a conceptual framework that may be helpful in advancing the field."
 A model was proposed that included the kinetics of the substance as a part of the process.
-To some extent, this was a challenge to the widely-accepted dose/effect concept in pharmacology and toxicology at the time which assumed that the exposure/dose of a drug or a toxin is related to the effects on the patient, beneficial or toxic.
+To some extent, this was a challenge to the widely accepted dose/effect concept in pharmacology and toxicology at the time which assumed that the exposure/dose of a drug or a toxin is related to the effects on the patient, beneficial or toxic.
 The paper explained the purposes of data modelling as being to describe complex data, test hypotheses and make predictions, and noted when a drug interacts with a patient, there is a "chain of events at the molecular level, cellular level, organ/physiological system level, and whole-body level...[and ]... in principle, modelling may be performed at each of these levels."
 The effect on a patient could be therapeutic or possibly result in adverse outcomes.
 The authors concluded that including the systems biology model they discussed in the paper into conventional PKPD modelling would require further collaboration to make it robust but able to be clearly defined.